cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 Constructors are __not inherited in the usual sense__.
 That is, a parent constructor does not become a constructor in the child class when inheritance is involved.
 However, child constructors can invoke parent constructors via the `super` keyword.
 Java allows this in order to facilitate a separation of concerns: let the parent class code be responsible for setting up the inherited variables.
-Let's illustrate this with a small
+We'll illustrate this with a small in just a moment, but first take case to read the following note:

-example:
+> It's tempting to imagine that Java moves back and forth from child to parent whenever
+> `super` is used; however, thinking of it like that is error prone and often confusing.
+> Instead, embrace the "copy-paste" ideology that's espoused in our videos and apply
+> that thinking here.
+Although the parent constructor is not included as a separate
+> constructor in the child class, it's convenient to think of it as being pasted into
+> child class along with other inherited members.
+Instead of moving back and forth
+> from child to parent, you simply move from constructor to constructor in the child
+> class; eliminating the back and forth makes it easier to reason out what's happening
+> when instance variables are involved.

+Now let's work through the example:

 ![Starter Code](res/Animal.png)